Click below for Chorus presentations by year.

 24 April 2011 - Inaugural Anzac Eve Peace Vigil

 Around 150 people gathered on top of Mount Ainslie at sunset of Anzac eve for a ceremony, followed by a procession of lanterns down Mount Ainslie.
 This was followed by singing at the foot of Mount Ainslie and a lantern walk down Anzac Parade.
 A particularly moving aspect of the Peace Vigil was the connection with members of the local Aboriginal community who participated in the event in the spirit of reconciliation.
 Click here for a flyer of the event.
-Click here to read Annie Didcott's account of the event written for WILPF.
-Read more about Anzac Eve Peace Vigils.
+Click here to read Annie Didcott's account of last year's event written for WILPF.

 1 December 2010 - Canberra Conversation 7: CANBERRA - CELEBRATING 2010 AND IMAGINING 2030: What could be possible when Canberra citizens, business and government work together to co-create a sustainable city?